Microscope Crew

 Take a cloth and pour 1-2 drops of this alcohol on it.

 Now keep this alcoholic cloth on the microscope’s particular region and deeply cleanse it.
-This way, you can gently remove the dust particles with just a little usage of chemicals.
+This way, you can gently remove the dust particles with just a little use of chemicals.

 Two Primary Steps – Cleaning & Disinfecting

-The most prominent part of a microscope is its frame that consists of arms, base, and body.
+The most prominent part of a microscope is its frame which consists of arms, base, and body.
 It is necessary to wipe out the dust or dirt particles if seen in these areas.
-The first step is to clean the microscope and then come disinfecting it entirely!
-One shouldn’t confine himself to just cleaning slide or a microscope but disinfecting it is also essential.
-It prevents the spreading of infection in the surrounding.
+The first step is to clean the microscope and then disinfect it entirely!
+One shouldn’t confine himself to just cleaning slides or a microscope but disinfecting it is also essential.
+It prevents the spreading of infection in the surroundings.
 We usually employ an eyepiece, objective lens, focusing knob, stage handle, and microscope arms to see a specimen.
 Hence, these portions should always be kept clean and disinfected to get good magnifying results.

 Cleaning